BJ1209/wikishare-vanilla-js-app/README.md

 # wikiShare App - Powered by wikipedia

-## Made with HTML, CSS and Vanilla JavaScript and using wikipedia api
+## Made with HTML, SCSS and Vanilla JavaScript and using wikipedia api

 ![Wikipedia GIF](./wikishare.gif)